Orange nutrition: calories, carbs, GI, protein, fiber, fats

-If you are on a Keto diet or other low-carb diet you might be interested in net carbs, which is basically total carbs subtracted fiber.
+If you are on a Keto diet or other low-carb diet, you might be interested in net carbs, which are basically total carbs subtracted from fiber.
 Why is it important?
 In this kind of diet, you need to consume fewer carbs, but the amount of fiber doesn’t count.
 So if a food is high in carbs but most of those carbs are fiber, then you don’t need to worry about it.

 2.4 grams out of 11.75 grams of carbs in orange is fiber, which leaves us with 9.35 grams of Net Carbs per 100 grams.

-This is visually illustrated in our carbohydrate type breakdown chart below, which shows Fiber/Not Fiber carb ratio.
+This is visually illustrated in our carbohydrate type breakdown chart below, which shows the fiber/Non-fiber carb ratio.